Official Title

 To date, no targeted therapeutic treatments for the ongoing COVID-19 outbreak have been

-clinical spectrum of the infection is wide, ranging from mild signs of upper respiratory
+The clinical spectrum of the infection is wide, ranging from mild signs of upper

-is reported to be between 5 to 10 days, and that one to severe respiratory distress syndrome
+dyspnea is reported to be between 5 to 10 days, and that one to severe respiratory

-from 10 to 14 days.
-Globally, 15 to 18% of patients deteriorates to the need of mechanical
+distress syndrome from 10 to 14 days.
+Globally, 15 to 18% of patients deteriorates to the

-majority of these patients dying from multi-organ failure.
-Preventing progression in
+unpredictable, with the majority of these patients dying from multi-organ failure.

-( max 30 ppm) inhaled NO for 3 days was able to shorten the time of ventilatory support.
-At
+dose ( max 30 ppm) inhaled NO for 3 days was able to shorten the time of ventilatory

-the same time, NO donor compound S-nitroso-N-acetylpenicillamine increased survival rate in
+support.
+At the same time, NO donor compound S-nitroso-N-acetylpenicillamine increased

-an in-vitro model of SARS-CoV infected epithelial cells.Based on the genetic similarities
+survival rate in an in-vitro model of SARS-CoV infected epithelial cells.Based on the

-between the two viruses, similar effects of NO on SARS-CoV-2 can be hypothesized.
-While
+genetic similarities between the two viruses, similar effects of NO on SARS-CoV-2 can be

 Active, not recruiting